phalcon/blog/_posts/2019-01-31-new-documents-awesome-hosting.md

 ---
 For Phalcon v4 we wanted to enhance our documentation and make it as thorough and precise as possible.
 Admittedly our documentation has been lacking a lot of content, with features not being well documented, being incorrect or not documented at all.
 Along with that, we had a lot of broken links that were already indexed by search engines, and our redirect rules were not covering everything.
 That lead to a lot of frustration because developers were not able to find what they were looking for.
 We started an effort to correct all the above, and continuing to do so on a daily basis, with the goal being that v4 documentation is as thorough and precise as possible.

 We mentioned in our [previous blog post](post/recent-repository-reorganization) that we started moving a lot of our applications to static websites in order to reduce the maintenance needed from the core team and concentrate on the framework itself.
-To that effect we started using Jekyll to build those sites and moved everything to netlify.
+To that effect we started using Jekyll to build those sites and moved everything to [Netlify](https://netlify.com).

 ### v3 Documentation
 The most challenging project was the documentation website.
 First of all we needed to keep all the v3 documentation intact.
 All those documents need to remain static as we no longer introduce new functionality for that release.
 After many unsuccessful attempts, we managed to generate a proper structure that Jekyll will understand and thus generate that documentation with the correct URLs.

 We also used Google Webmaster Tools to figure out where are any broken links and add appropriate redirects for those pages.
-More on that below
+More on that below.

 ### v4 Documentation
 With the v4 documentation we focused on reaching the following goals: